om-network/components/README.md

 ### Hard Rules
 - A component shall be a React component.
 - A component shall use CSS classes supported by the Tailwind CSS Project (https://github.com/tailwindlabs/tailwindcss)
-- A component shall use Apolloclient Hooks {useQuery, useMutation} to request data from https://om.network/graphql
+- A component shall only send / receive data from `/graphql`
 - A component shall be a Header, Section, or Footer type
 - A component shall consist of two subcomponents; a "read" and a "write" component.
 - A component shall only export the component presenter.
 - A component shall be MIT License.

 ### Soft Rules
+- A component should use Apolloclient Hooks {useQuery, useMutation} to request data from `/grapqhl`
 - A component should use ui-kit components available here (https://github.com/om-network/ui-kit)
 - A component should use headlessui react components available here (https://github.com/tailwindlabs/headlessui)
 - A component should have unit tests via Jest